 The Plan is a defined contribution plan for eligible employees of QEP Resources, Inc. (QEP or the Company) and certain of its subsidiaries.
 The Plan is subject to the provisions of Section 401(a) of the Internal Revenue Code (the Code) and of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 The Plan also qualifies as an employee stock ownership plan as defined in Section 4975(e)(7) of the Code.
-The record keeper and trustee for the Plan is Wells Fargo Bank, N.A.
-(Wells Fargo).
+Effective April 1, 2013, Fidelity Management Trust Company (Fidelity) was appointed the record keeper and trustee for the Plan.
+Previously, the record keeper and trustee was Wells Fargo Bank, N.A.
 QEP's Employee Benefits Committee is the Plan Administrator.